tongzhouxu/mashpit/paper/paper.md

 The webserver provides a user-friendly interface for users to upload their query genomes and view the results.

 # Performance
-To evaluate the performance of Mashpit, we tested Mashpit on a server that runs Ubuntu 20.04.2 with an Intel Xeon CPU E5-2697 v4 2.30GHz and 256GB RAM.
+To evaluate the performance of Mashpit, we tested it on a server that runs Ubuntu 20.04.2 with an Intel Xeon CPU E5-2697 v4 2.30GHz and 256GB RAM.
-We used NCBI pathogen detection SNP clusters that were versioned before January 2024.
-We then randomly selected 1000 newly added genomes for each species added to NCBI pathogen detection after January 2024.
+We used NCBI Pathogen Detection SNP clusters that were versioned before January 2024.
+We then randomly selected 1000 newly added genomes for each species added to NCBI Pathogen Detection after January 2024.
 We measured the elapsed time for querying four major foodborne pathogens: _Salmonella_, _Listeria_, _E. coli_, and _Campylobacter_ (\autoref{fig:time_query}).
 We also compared the query results with the true SNP cluster of the query genomes.
 We calculated the proportion of true SNP clusters appearing among the top hits at various thresholds (\autoref{fig:accuracy}).